DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Extended Related Work

-\paragraph{Train--test alignment and token ordering in masked diffusion.} Recent work has made clear that token ordering is not a minor implementation detail in masked diffusion models. \citet{kim2025train} show that inference-time adaptive ordering can substantially change performance even when training follows the standard masking setup. \citet{kim2026puma} sharpen this point by identifying the mismatch between random training masks and the structured masks induced by progressive inference, and propose teacher-forced progressive unmasking to align the two.
+\paragraph{Train--test alignment and token ordering in masked diffusion.} General masked-diffusion frameworks show that state-dependent masking schedules can be treated within a unified discrete-data diffusion objective \citep{shi2024simplified}.
+Recent work has also made clear that the corresponding token order is not a minor implementation detail in masked diffusion models. \citet{kim2025train} show that inference-time adaptive ordering can substantially change performance even when training follows the standard masking setup. \citet{kim2026puma} sharpen this point by identifying the mismatch between random training masks and the structured masks induced by progressive inference, and propose teacher-forced progressive unmasking to align the two.
 We build directly on this viewpoint, but argue that train--test alignment alone does not solve the reveal-order problem.
 Once random masking is abandoned, confidence top-$k$ remains a computationally convenient heuristic rather than the true future-reward-aware order.

 \paragraph{Confidence-based decoding, planning, and exploration in dLLMs.} A growing line of work studies denoising order and remasking policy as central ingredients of dLLM decoding.
 On the positive side, \citet{cai2026confidence} provide the first formal efficiency guarantees for confidence-based decoding, showing that confidence can be provably effective in low-entropy regimes.
-On the negative side, \citet{fang2026locally} show that low-confidence remasking improves single-sample quality while suppressing exploration and limiting pass@$K$ gains, creating a quality--exploration dilemma.
-Related work has therefore introduced additional planning or verification over unmasking paths, including planned denoising \citep{liu2025think}, lookahead path selection \citep{lee2026lookahead}, revokable draft-and-verify decoding \citep{hong2026wide}, and learned denoising-order planning \citep{israel2026planned}.
+On the negative side, \citet{fang2026locally} show that low-confidence remasking improves single-sample quality while suppressing exploration and limiting pass@$K$ gains, creating a quality--exploration dilemma. \citet{park2026confidence} identify another concrete low-dimensional failure mode: high-confidence EOT tokens can be committed too early in fully non-autoregressive decoding, while suffix anchors mitigate incompleteness but create anchor-proximity overconfidence.
+Related work has therefore introduced additional planning or verification over unmasking paths, including planned denoising \citep{liu2025think}, lookahead path selection \citep{lee2026lookahead}, revokable draft-and-verify decoding \citep{hong2026wide}, learned denoising-order planning \citep{israel2026planned}, and suffix-anchored confidence modulation \citep{park2026confidence}.
 We share the diagnosis that local confidence is not the whole story, but take a different route: DPRM is designed as a generic reward-aware ordering module that can intervene during training as well as at inference, rather than as a purely decoding-time planner or verifier.